Graphic of a man thinking about pipeline generation

 3. Develop a follow-up process

-Standardize your follow-up process to ensure that leads are effectively nurtured through the sales pipeline.
-And no one slips through the cracks.
+Standardize your follow-up process so no lead falls through the cracks.
 You’ll want to make sure the entire sales team uses the same follow-up system.

-It helps to use CRM software to manage this process.
+Use your CRM to manage this process.
 Make sure to add every sales rep and assign follow-up tasks for each lead to make sure every prospect is contacted using the same process.

 For instance, here is what our process looks like at UserGems.

-Krysten Conner, Enterprise Account Executive, says, “For follow-up, we are never ‘just checking in.’
+Krysten Conner, Enterprise Account Executive, says, “For follow-up, we always add value with every interaction.
 We should add value every time.
-And we should be sending stuff that they would willingly pay money to get.”
+We should send content that they would willingly pay money to receive.”

 Conner continues, “Things like exec. summaries of Harvard business review articles, resources that are plug and play, insights on what is going on in their industry or with their competitors.
-From prospecting to follow-up, it is always centered on them.
-Never on us.”
+From prospecting to follow-up, we center everything on them and their needs.”

 Vo adds, “I find my best follow-ups are the ones where I’m sharing relevant articles, insights into the problem, and persona-based case studies.
-My favorite type of ‘bump’ is one that covers the ‘not right now’ objection right off the bat.
-If you know the number one reason folks won’t take a demo ‘today’ — use that.
+My favorite type of ‘bump’ addresses timing concerns right off the bat.
+If you know the primary reason folks delay taking a demo, address that concern upfront.
 Call it out from the get-go, and explain why it might be worth taking a look at this time.”

 4. Retarget leads and various buyers

-Since the buying journey isn’t linear and requires multiple touchpoints, retargeting helps by automatically serving ads to these leads to remind them of your products or services.
+The buying journey isn't linear and requires multiple touchpoints.
+Retargeting automatically serves ads to remind leads about your product.
 According to Google, "Combining retargeting ads with the other advertising you already do can help you sell 50% more."

 For instance, when previous buyers join new companies, you should retarget and bring them back into the funnel as new leads for prospecting.